Toloka/docs/en/template-builder/templates/copywriting.md

 You can place it in the [view.list](../reference/view.list.md) along with the other components.

-In this example, the description is highlighted with a blue border, and the text field is green.
+In this example, the description is highlighted with a blue border.

 {% cut "Show code" %}